 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of March 31, 2015, none of the Township's bank balance of \$794,848 was exposed to custodial credit risk.
+As of March 31, 2016, \$155,426 of the Township's bank balance of \$976,081 was exposed to custodial credit risk.
+This risk is concentrated mostly in the Agency Fund.
 Although the Township's investment policy does not directly address custodial credit risk, it typically limits its exposure by controlling who holds the Township's deposits.